telerik/kendo-ui-core/docs/web/spreadsheet/import-and-export-data/server-side-processing.md

 # Overview

 The implementation is contained in the Telerik.Web.Spreadsheet assembly.
-It's distributed as part of the UI for ASP.NET MVC bundle (/spreadsheet).
+It is distributed as part of the UI for ASP.NET MVC bundle (/spreadsheet).

 The main entry point is the Telerik.Web.Spreadsheet.Workbook class.
 This is a POCO object that mirrors the object structure of the JSON and provides format conversion methods.

 Under the hood it uses the Telerik DPL to perform the actual conversion.